abiramigovi/CodingExercise_040825/README.md

 Input from a file, or from standard input , both ways

 Input file ="input.txt" (src/main/resources)
-for valid inputs , diff calculated and output stored in "outut.txt"
+for valid inputs , diff calculated and output stored in "output.txt"

 Program has a main program to run - "MainApplication.java"